ahebnl/Sirepo-Development-Updates/README.md

 # Sirepo-Development-Updates

 this records the sirepo developments from NSLS-II
+### 20 Center the 2D plot after zoom in and out.....

+### 19 Rename some parameter of flat mirror from “Horizontal Transverse Size [mm]” and “Vertical Transverse Size [mm]” to “Horizontal Aperture Size [mm]” and “Vertical Aperture Size [mm]”  (done 2/22/2021)
+The issues were reported by Oleg through email:
+For flat mirror we in Sirepo actually define the “transverse aperture” dimensions, that we – not fully correctly – call “Horizontal Transverse Size [mm]” and “Vertical Transverse Size [mm]”.
+Perhaps it would be more correct to call them “Horizontal Aperture [mm]” and “Vertical Aperture [mm]”, or “Horizontal Aperture Size [mm]”, or “Horizontal Transverse Aperture [mm]” etc.
+In other (focusing) mirrors, we define their ~actual dimensions, that are close to Joe’s “optical dimensions” (tangential and sagittal).
+Ideally, we would “harmonize” these things, and introduce the tangential and sagittal dimensions instead of the aperture sizes for the flat mirrors too.

 ### 18 add average photon energy to zone plate field (done 2/2/2021)
 ### ![crop plot](https://github.com/ahebnl/Sirepo-Development-Updates/blob/master/ZonePlane_averageenergy.PNG)